alecmaly/blog/_posts/2021/2021-11-22-Scanning-and-Hooking-Dynamic-Client-Side-Data-in-Modern-Web-Applications.md

 s.new().scanValues_between(min, max)
 ```

 Note that each command has a `.new()` scan.
-By default, each subsequent scan will be based off the last scan. `.new()` will re-define the base object as the top level `window` DOM object.
+By default, each subsequent scan will be based off the last scan so DOM objects with changing values can be tracked as their value changes. `.new()` will re-define the base object as the top level `window` DOM object.

 ## Scanning: PowerApps Example